-Learn tips to determine whether your Wi-Fi network could be affected by Krack and if so, what you can do.
+Learn tips to determine whether your Wi-Fi network could be affected by Krack and, if so, what you can do.

 What is Krack?

 Krack is a Wi-Fi vulnerability that affects all modern Wi-Fi networks.
 Most of today’s networks are protected with the Wi-Fi Protected Access II (WPA2) protocol.
 Researchers found a vulnerability that affects all wireless networks that use this protocol.
-The flaw allows for anyone to break its encryption and steal data that is traveling between a wireless device and the Wi-Fi network, which could include passwords, data, images, and other confidential information.
+The flaw allows anyone to break its encryption and steal data traveling between a wireless device and the Wi-Fi network, which could include passwords, data, images, and other confidential information.

 Requirements necessary for a successful Krack attack

 - The attacker has to be in local proximity to your network – This attack cannot be orchestrated remotely.
-An attacker would have to be within range of your Wi-Fi network to gain access.
+An attacker would have to be within the range of your Wi-Fi network to gain access.

 - Most Wi-Fi hardware vendors were already aware of this security weakness – Once this vulnerability was found, hardware vendors were notified to release patches to resolve the issue.

-- There is no evidence that the vulnerability has been exploited – As of now, there’s no proof that anyone has been able to use this vulnerability to gain access to any Wi-Fi networks.
+- There is no evidence that the vulnerability has been exploited.
+As of now, there’s no proof that anyone has been able to use this vulnerability to gain access to any Wi-Fi networks.

-The Krack vulnerability signals the importance of regular security updates for all devices
+The Krack vulnerability signals the importance of regular security updates for all devices.

 Unsure of whether your organization is protected against the Krack vulnerability?